rodrigoazv/rodrigoazv/README.md

 Full-Stack | Software engineer :robot:

 Hi, I'm Rodrigo Azevedo, a Developer from Brazil.
-Currently working as Front-End <br/>Developer at [Movile](https://movilepay.zendesk.com/hc/pt-br).
+Currently working as Front-End <br/>Developer at [Solfacil](https://solfacil.com.br/).

 ## - ⚡ Technologies

 Talk to me about

-- Backend development using Kotlin
+- Backend development using Nodejs
-- Front-end development using **React, HTML, Javascript (Typescript), CSS**
+- Front-end development using **React, Vuejs HTML, Javascript (Typescript), CSS**
 - Database using **PosgresQL**

 ## - 🌱 I’m currently learning

-- About concurrency and architecture with golang.
+- About concurrency and architecture with elixir.
 - Improving knowledge in database and algorithm.

 ## Social media :mailbox_with_no_mail: